RelentlessNC/SEO_Site/README.md

+# Description
+This is the solution code for Nicholas Conklin for Challenge 1.
+My task was to refactor the starter code and satisfy the acceptance criteria below.

-# Code Refactor Starter Code
+## Code Refactor Starter Code
 Instructions for Module 1 Challenge:

 ## User Story